Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Results

-For all data combined, we find a correlation coefficient with ${AUC}_{FPR}$ of -0.032 for the NR method.
-When calculating this for each subgroup separately, we find gender has a correlation coefficient of 0.691, age has -0.318, and accent has -0.044 for the NR method.
-Examining the gender groups, there is high parity in ${AUC}_{FPR}$ where a strong correlation is a result of only having 3 data points (0.309 (M), 0.311 (F), 0.296 (O)).
-While the intuition for RS is not as straightforward as with NR, we find that RS has more consistent correlations to subgroup training data size.
-For RS, the correlation with training data size and ${AUC}_{FPR}$ we see a correlation of $-0.499\pm0.08$ (averaged over all sampling).
+While the intuition data representation in RS is not as straightforward as with NR, we find that RS has more consistent correlations to subgroup training data size.
+For RS, the correlation with training data size and ${AUC}_{FPR}$, we see a correlation of $-0.499\pm0.08$ (averaged over all sampling).
 For each subgroup, we see $-0.811\pm0.16$ for gender, $-0.430\pm0.144$ for age, and $-0.652\pm0.216$ for accent.
-Here we see much stronger trends for having smaller ${AUC}_{FPR}$ values with increasing training data.
+Here we see much stronger trends for having smaller ${AUC}_{FPR}$ values with increasing training data representation for subgroups.